mehmetcemyucel/codenews/CONTRIBUTING.md

 - [ ] Documentation reflects the change.
 - [ ] Secrets are not committed.
 - [ ] The PR description explains **what** changed, **why**, and how to test.
-- [ ] You added a note confirming awareness of the non-commercial license.
+- [ ] You noted that the contribution is provided under Apache-2.0.

 ## 8. Communication
 - Use GitHub Issues for bugs/enhancements.